When you add a dataset, the application automatically suggests one of the supported semantic types for each column.

 Let's take the example of a dataset containing client data, including the job title of

 your customers.
-You can see in the header of the job title column
+You can see in the header of the job column that

-change the semantic type of the column so that it more accurately reflects the data.
+to change the semantic type of the column so that it more accurately reflects the

 As you type, an auto-completion feature will suggest a list of available types for your data.